-Sarah graduated from Northwestern University with a degree in Performance Studies, studying directing under Frank Galati.
-After graduation, she worked several years as the General Manager of Wagon Wheel Theatre, an 800-seat theater in Warsaw, Indiana.
+Sarah Whitney (Associate Director) graduated from Northwestern University with a degree in Performance Studies, studying directing under Frank Galati.
+After graduation, she worked as the General Manager of Wagon Wheel Theatre, an 800-seat theater in Warsaw, Indiana.

 There she produced numerous summer stock productions, and in the winter, country and pop concerts.

 She became one of the founding members of the Warsaw Civic Theatre, where she directed, taught, acted, and designed several shows including Rogers and Hammerstein’s CINDERELLA, PLAZA SUITE, and GODSPELL.

 She moved back to Chicago and worked as the Assistant Director of Operations and Ticket Services at the Goodman Theatre managing the front of house responsibilities.
 Sarah was an Assistant Director and/or Dramaturg for several Chicago theater companies, including Northlight, Next, Apple Tree, and Live Bait.
 She also developed and taught classes for Northlight Theatre and Whimsy City, a non-profit outreach program for underprivileged kids.

 With great pride, Sarah has had the opportunity to direct her mother, Ann Whitney, in THE TRIP TO BOUNTIFUL, for two different theaters, Wagon Wheel Theatre in Indiana and American Theater Company in Chicago.